ZihaoWang/A-RAG-system-for-automatic-document-maintaince/README.md

 * --retriever: Can be Threshold Retriever or ParentDocument Retriever.
 The Threshold Retriever returns all documents whose similarities with the query are above a certain threshold, and the ParentDocument Retriever always returns Top-k similar documents.

-* --search type: For ParentDocument Retriever, it can retrieve documents with ”mmr” using reranking or ”similarity” computing only the cosine similarity.
-For Threshold Retriever, it can only be ”similarity score threshold” that retrieves documents above a similarity threshold set in the argument --score threshold.
+* --search_type: For ParentDocument Retriever, it can retrieve documents with ”mmr” using reranking or ”similarity” computing only the cosine similarity.
+For Threshold Retriever, it can only be ”similarity score threshold” that retrieves documents above a similarity threshold set in the argument --scorer_threshold.

-* --chunk size: The size of chunks within each document.
+* --chunk_size: The size of chunks within each document.
 A smaller chunk size enables more subtle retrieval.

-* --search fetch k: Number of documents sent to the re-ranking process of the MMR.
+* --search_fetch_k: Number of documents sent to the re-ranking process of the MMR.
 A larger number increases the diversity of retrieval results.

-* --emb model name: Embedding models for documents.
+* --emb_model_name: Embedding models for documents.
 Can be OpenAI (”text-embedding3-small”, ”text-embedding-3-large”) or HuggingFace (”all-MiniLM-L6-v2”) embedding models.

-* --llm model name: OpenAI chat model for text generation, can be gpt-3.5-turbo or gpt-4.
+* --llm_model_name: OpenAI chat model for text generation, can be gpt-3.5-turbo or gpt-4.

 # Implementation Details